 - It offers different feedback channels and has an order form.

-- They see the amount of additional charges and the conditions (for instance the delivery to client’s town).
+- They see the additional charges and the conditions (for instance, the delivery to the client’s town).

-- You communicate with client through your blog.
+- You communicate with clients through your blog.

 - Post job offers on your website.